-Governor Coke 15th Governor of Texas, serving from January 15, 1874 to December 21, 1876.
-Coke was the husband of Mary Evans Horne of the pioneer McLennan County Horne family in 1852 and was the brother-in-law of Ophelia Jenkins Horne.
+Governor Coke, 15th Governor of Texas, serving from January 15, 1874 to December 21, 1876.
+Coke was the husband of Mary Evans Horne of the pioneer McLennan County Horne family in 1852 and was the brother-in-law of Ophelia Jenkins Horne and her husband Lucius Louis Horne.
 Coke was born in Virginia and after graduating from William and Mary, he moved to Waco, Texas in 1850 to practice law.

 In the tumultuous early years of Texas statehood that followed, Coke established his law practice and began to venture into public office.
-Coke served as a delegate to the convention that was to vote for succession from the United States in 1961.
+Coke served as a delegate to the convention that was to vote for secession from the United States in 1861.
 Shortly thereafter, the Civil War began and he joined the Confederate Army in 1862, serving as Captain in the 15th Texas Infantry for the duration of the war.
-His only known injury was on November 3, 1863 in a battle near Opelousas, Louisana.
+His only known injury was on November 3, 1863 in a battle near Opelousas, Louisiana.
 At the close of the war, he returned to McLennan County.